A-Baji/MAL-PTW-Sort/README.md

 2. Rename the .xml file to 'animelist.xml' and place it in the same folder as the other files
 3. Run pip install -r requirements.txt
 4. Run sort_ptw.py

+Your list will appear as a JSON in 'sorted PTW list.txt'

+Note: Depending on how long your ptw is, this process can take a long time (~1 minute per ~12 items)